ATOM: A Pretrained Neural Operator for Multitask Molecular Dynamics: Experiment Results

 \subsection{Temporal Gap and Timestep Invariance Properties}

-\textbf{\(\Delta T\) Invariance.} We evaluate the performance of \gls{atoms} with varying $\Delta T$.
-We compare \gls{atoms}, \gls{egno}, and \gls{egnn} on S2T \gls{mse} by fixing \(P=8\) and sweeping \(\Delta T\) logarithmically from 10 to 10\,000 on a pretrained in-distribution multitask model (on Cluster 1).
+\textbf{\(\Delta T\) Invariance.} We evaluate the performance of {pretrained} \gls{atoms} {(at fixed $\Delta T =3000$)} with varying $\Delta T$ {at inference}.
+We compare \gls{atoms}, \gls{egno}, and \gls{egnn} on S2T \gls{mse} by fixing \(P=8\) and sweeping \(\Delta T\) logarithmically from {10} to 10\,000 {fs} on an in-distribution (Cluster 1) multitask model.
 In \Cref{fig:delta_t_invariance}, we show that \gls{atoms} maintains its extrapolation advantage across the range compared to \gls{egno}, particularly at larger $\Delta T$.
-Ablating T-RoPE (NoPE) removes such advantage by exihibiting EGNO-like error trend with substantially higher MSE.
+Ablating T-RoPE (NoPE) removes this advantage by exhibiting an EGNO-like error trend with substantially higher MSE.
 This underscores T-RoPE's role in stable time-gap extrapolation.